 Why Should I Choose Cloud Computing for My Startup?

-If you are the owner of a startup or are thinking of starting your own entrepreneurship venture, this might be an important question for you.
+If you are the owner of a startup or are thinking of starting your own entrepreneurship venture, this might be an important question for you, making the AWS vs Heroku debate a crucial one.
 Why would you want to trust a third-party vendor for your supply of resources for app development?

 PaaS (Platform as a Service) is a type of cloud computing service which is very commonly used by startup owners.
 Here are some of the major advantages that should convince you to opt for cloud computing for your business: